As we grow older, life changes. Friends move away, loved ones die. Health or mobility can make it harder to connect with others.

 Age Friendly Ireland

-Programmes and networks to support older people.
+Age Friendly Ireland offers programmes and networks that support older people.

 Other organisations and services